Curious as to who invented the acoustic guitar and when?

-Some historians believe the chartar to be the ancient ancestor of the modern acoustic guitar, and, after finding its way to Spain, eventually evolved into the guitarra.
-The similarity between the ancient greek word kithara (ancient Greek and Roman stringed instrument related to the lyre) and guitar is the primary reason many believed the guitar to be a descendant of the kithara.
+Some historians believe the chartar to be the ancient ancestor of the modern acoustic guitar, and, after finding its way to Spain, eventually evolved into the Guitarra.

 Stringed instruments of the middle ages

-Following this line of reasoning, the oud, considered the precursor to the lute could be considered an important step in the evolution of the guitar.
-However, many historians consider the lute an offshoot or separate line of development which did not influence the evolution of the guitar in any significant way.
+Following this line of reasoning, the oud (the precursor to the lute) could be considered an important step in the evolution of the guitar.
+However, many historians consider the lute an offshoot or separate line of development that did not influence the evolution of the guitar in a significant way.

-Strictly speaking the term ‘lute‘ refers to any stringed instrument featuring a body and neck and played by vibrating strings across two fixed points.
-Most people however, associate the lute with the stringed instrument of the middle ages.
+Strictly speaking, the term ‘lute‘ refers to any instrument featuring a body and neck and played by vibrating strings across two fixed points.
+Most people, however, associate the lute with the stringed instrument of the middle ages.

-Both the lute and Oud feature much shorter necks than traditional guitars, while the bodies of both are in the form of tear drop and do not feature bouts (e.g. upper and lower bouts).
-These stringed instruments also included a more rounded back, right angled headstock and elaborate sound hole design, often consisting of multiple different sized holes.
-The lute unlike the oud, featured frets.
+Both the lute and oud feature shorter necks than traditional guitars, while the bodies of both are in the form of a teardrop and do not feature bouts (e.g. upper and lower bouts).

 The cittern (cithren)

-Looking similar to the modern day mandolin, the cittern was thought to have been influenced by the earlier citole of the middle ages.
-Bearing some resemblance to the modern guitar, and featuring a pear shaped body and flat back the cittern was a popular instrument, that bore even more of a resemblance to the acoustic guitar.
-Still in existence to this day the cittern is now known as the Waldzither or Lutherzither.
+Looking similar to the modern-day mandolin, the cittern was thought to have been influenced by the earlier citole of the middle ages.
+Bearing some resemblance to the modern classical guitar, and featuring a pear-shaped body and flat back the cittern was a popular instrument, that bares a resemblance to the acoustic guitar.
+Still, in existence to this day, the cittern is now known as the waldzither or lutherzither.

 The modern classical guitar

-Regardless of how the instrument evolved and its cultural origins the acoustic guitar owes much of its standardisation of shape and size to Spanish Luthier Antonio Torres Jurado and the development of ‘fan bracing‘.
+Regardless of how the instrument evolved and its cultural origins the acoustic guitar owes much of its standardization of shape and size to Spanish Luthier Antonio de Torres Jurado and the development of ‘fan bracing‘.

-Bracing is the term used to describe the arrangement of wooden struts that are fixed to the underside of the guitar’s sound board, supporting the resonant capabilities of the sound board, allowing the timber used to be thin enough to vibrate but strong enough to support a large surface area.
+Bracing is the term used to describe the arrangement of wooden struts that are fixed to the underside of the guitar’s soundboard, and back, allowing the timber used to be thin enough to resonate strongly, but strong enough to support a large surface area.

-Fan bracing consists of positioning between 5 – 7 struts in a fan like manner, pointing toward the 12th fret of the instrument.
-The added tensile strength afforded to the soundboard allowed guitar bodies to increase dramatically in size and gain sufficient volume to be accepted as a ‘serious’ musical instrument capable of accompanying other instruments of the same period.
+Fan bracing consists of positioning between 5 – 7 struts in a fan-like manner, pointing toward the 12th fret of the instrument.
+The added tensile strength afforded to the soundboard allowed guitar bodies to increase dramatically in size and gain significant volume.
+This allowed guitars to become accepted as ‘serious’ musical instruments capable of accompanying other instruments of the same period.

-As we can see, the history of the acoustic guitar is complex and due to a lack of historical records difficult, if not impossible to trace.
-In reality, it is difficult to condense much of the information to a relatively short blog post.
+The history of stringed instruments is complex and due to a lack of historical records difficult, if not impossible to trace.
+In reality, it is also difficult to condense much of the information into a relatively short blog post.